Classical music: Baroque

 Baroque music is characterized by the use of complex tonal counterpoint and the use of a basso continuo, a continuous bass line.
 Music became more complex in comparison with the simple songs of all previous periods.
 The beginnings of the sonata form took shape in the canzona, as did a more formalized notion of theme and variations.
 The tonalities of major and minor as means for managing dissonance and chromaticism in music took full shape.

 During the Baroque era, keyboard music played on the harpsichord and pipe organ became increasingly popular, and the violin family of stringed instruments took the form generally seen today.
 Opera as a staged musical drama began to differentiate itself from earlier musical and dramatic forms, and vocal forms like the cantata and oratorio became more common.
-Vocalists for the first time began adding extra notes to the music.
+For the first time, vocalists began adding ornamentals to the music.

-The theories surrounding equal temperament began to be put in wider practice, especially as it enabled a wider range of chromatic possibilities in hard-to-tune keyboard instruments.
+The theories surrounding equal temperament began to be put in wider practice, as it enabled a wider range of chromatic possibilities in hard-to-tune keyboard instruments.
 Although J.S.
-Bach did not use equal temperament, as a modern piano is generally tuned, changes in the temperaments from the meantone system, common at the time, to various temperaments that made modulation between all keys musically acceptable, made possible his Well-Tempered Clavier.
+Bach did not use equal temperament, changes in the temperaments from the then-common meantone system to various temperaments that made modulation between all keys musically acceptable made possible his Well-Tempered Clavier.

 Baroque instruments included some instruments from the earlier periods (e.g., the hurdy-gurdy and recorder) and a number of new instruments (e.g., the oboe, bassoon, cello, contrabass and fortepiano).
 Some instruments from previous eras fell into disuse, such as the shawm, cittern, rackett, and the wooden cornet.
 The key Baroque instruments for strings included the violin, viol, viola, viola d'amore, cello, contrabass, lute, theorbo (which often played the basso continuo parts), mandolin, Baroque guitar, harp and hurdy-gurdy.
 Woodwinds included the Baroque flute, Baroque oboe, recorder and the bassoon.
 Brass instruments included the cornett, natural horn, natural trumpet, serpent and the trombone.
 Keyboard instruments included the clavichord, the tangent piano, the harpsichord, the pipe organ, and, later in the period, the fortepiano (an early version of the piano).
 Percussion instruments included the timpani, snare drum, tambourine and the castanets.

 One major difference between Baroque music and the classical era that followed it is that the types of instruments used in Baroque ensembles were much less standardized.
 A Baroque ensemble could include one of several different types of keyboard instruments (e.g., pipe organ or harpsichord), additional stringed chordal instruments (e.g., a lute), bowed strings, woodwinds, and brass instruments, and an unspecified number of bass instruments performing the basso continuo,(e.g., a cello, contrabass, viola, bassoon, serpent, etc.).

-Vocal developments in the Baroque era included the development of opera types such as opera seria and opéra comique, and related forms such as oratorios and cantatas.